(Adds Zuckerberg comments)

 "How can consumers have control over their data when Facebook does not have control over the data?" asked Representative Frank Pallone of New Jersey, the ranking Democrat on the Energy and Commerce committee, at the beginning of the hearing.

-Zuckerberg repeatedly defended the company's privacy practices, saying that users have control over their own data and decide what to share.
-But when asked if his data had been improperly used he replied: "Yes."
-He gave no further details.
+Zuckerberg repeatedly defended the company's practices, saying that users have control over their own data and decide what to share.

-Facebook has been consumed by turmoil for nearly a month, since it came to light that millions of users' personal information was wrongly harvested from the website by Cambridge Analytica, a political consultancy that has counted U.S. President Donald Trump's election campaign among its clients.
+Zuckerberg was on Capitol Hill for the second time in two days to answer questions about data privacy in the wake of revelations last month that millions of users' personal information was wrongly harvested from the website by Cambridge Analytica, a political consultancy that has counted U.S. President Donald Trump's election campaign among its clients.

 The latest estimate of affected users is up to 87 million.

-Facebook shares turned positive after earlier falls on Wednesday.
+Facebook shares were up 1.5 percent on Wednesday after dips earlier in the day.
 They posted their biggest daily gain in nearly two years on Tuesday as Zuckerberg managed to deter any specific discussion about new regulations that might hamper Facebook's ability to sell ads tailored to users' profiles.